Mini-Mental State Examination (MMSE)

 - The top score for the MMSE is 30 — a score of 25 or higher is said to be normal.

-- You do not need to prepare or study for the MMSE.
+- You don't need to prepare or study for the MMSE.

 What is a Mini-Mental State Examination (MMSE)?

-A Mini-Mental State Examination (MMSE) is a set of 11 questions.
-It's used by doctors and other health professionals to check for cognitive impairment.
+A Mini-Mental State Examination (MMSE) is a set of 12 questions.
+It's used by doctors and other health professionals to check for cognitive impairment (problems with thinking, communication or memory).
+Your doctor might use the MMSE if you seem confused.

 What is a MMSE used for?